Marathon: Best Faction Upgrades and How to Unlock Them

 How faction upgrades unlock in Marathon

-The basic unlock loop is consistent across the current early guides.
-You begin with one faction, then the rest open through Liaison Contracts after the tutorial and the Welcome To Tau Ceti contract.
-Once a faction is unlocked, it is not treated as permanently missable, so you can build progress across multiple factions instead of feeling forced into one irreversible choice.
+You start tied to one faction, and the rest open through Liaison Contracts after the Welcome To Tau Ceti intro contract.
+Once a faction is unlocked it stays available, so you can build progress across several factions instead of being locked into one irreversible pick.

-• Run that faction’s contracts to earn reputation and raise rank.
+• Run that faction’s contracts to earn reputation and raise its rank.

-• Pay the extra cost in Credits and any required Salvage materials.
+• Pay the cost in Credits and Salvage materials to buy it.

 Advertisement